-Oscar: Chelsea midfielder to join Shanghai SIPG in China
+Oscar: Chelsea midfielder to join Shanghai SIPG in China for about £60m

 - From the section Football

-Chelsea and Shanghai SIPG have agreed terms for midfielder Oscar to move to the Chinese Super League club in the January transfer window.
+Chelsea and Shanghai SIPG have agreed terms for midfielder Oscar's estimated £60m move to the Chinese Super League club in the January transfer window.

-The 25-year-old Brazil international said earlier this month the move, worth about £60m, was "90% certain".
+The 25-year-old Brazil international said earlier this month the transfer was "90% certain".

 Oscar joined Chelsea from Internacional for £25m in 2012 and has scored 38 times in 203 appearances for the club.